 The court should deny the motion to dismiss the claim for negligent infliction of emotional distress.
 The issue is whether the driver of a vehicle can be held liable for negligent infliction of emotional distress when he was not aware of the presence of the third party.

 To recover for NIED, the plaintiff must establish three elements: (1) the defendant negligently engaged in conduct; (2) it was foreseeable that the conduct would cause the plaintiff emotional distress; and (3) the conduct did cause severe emotional distress.
 There are several factors to consider when determining whether the emotional distress to the plaintiff is foreseeable, including the plaintiff’s proximity to the negligent act, the relationship between the plaintiff and the injured party, and whether the plaintiff personally observed the negligent act.
-While knowledge of the third party’s presence is essential in an intentional infliction of emotional distress (IIED) claim, this is not an element of NIED claim.
+While knowledge of the third party’s presence is essential in intentional infliction of emotional distress (IIED) claim, this is not an element of NIED claim.

-Here, Dog was negligent by driving through a stop sign without stopping and hitting and killing Juius’s mother, as evidenced by his conviction.
+Here, Dog was negligent by driving through a stop sign without stopping and hitting and killing Julius’s mother, as evidenced by his conviction.
 Considering each of the foreseeability factors separately, it is likely that Julius’s distress could be found foreseeable by a jury.
-First, Julius was only a few car lengths away from the accident when it occurred, and he had full view of the accident, so he was in close proximity to the accident.
+First, Julius was only a few car lengths away from the accident when it occurred, and he had a full view of the accident, so he was in close proximity to the accident.
 Second, he is the son of the injured party, so there is a close family relationship.
 Finally, he personally witnessed the negligent act and was the first person to come to his mother’s assistance.
 Julius satisfies all three factors, making it highly likely that it was foreseeable that the conduct would cause him emotional distress.
 The conduct did in fact cause him emotional distress in that he developed severe psychological problems being diagnosed with a disabling physical condition as a result.
 Also, the condition caused him to lose his job.
-Therefore, because of all three of these elements for establishing NIED are supported by the facts, the court should not grant the motion to dismiss Julie’s complaint.
+Therefore, because all three of these elements for establishing NIED are supported by the facts, the court should not grant the motion to dismiss Julie’s complaint.